SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 In the Source Code you can now probably only a main function containing some skeleton code.
 This function is very important as it will be triggered by any event that we have subscribed to from CCv2!

-# Exercise 3.3 - Subscribe The Function To Events And Bind To APIs
+# Exercise 3.3 - Subscribe The Function To Events and Bind To APIs

 1. In the `Function` view, go to the `Configuration` tab.
 Under this tab the buttons to create `Service Bindings` and `Event Subscriptions` reside.